 - More open shape.
 One of the big advantages of a four-panel cod-end is that it takes up a more open shape in the water, more a rounded square shape in cross section rather than the flattened oval cross section of a two-panel cod-end.

 - Fish recovery.
 This gives the caught fish more space to swim in helping them to recover from the stress of getting herded into the trawl and passing down its length helping to retain them in good condition.
 This recovery period is particularly beneficial for the smaller fish as it not only gives them more time recover but also time to escape through the meshes.

 - Improved strength.
-Because there are 4 selvedges in the four-panel cod end the longitudinal strength of the cod end is increased.
+Because there are four selvedges in the four-panel cod-end the longitudinal strength of the cod-end is increased.

 - Extension.
-The above advantages of a 4 panel cod end are increased if the extension is also made in for panels.
+The above advantages of a four-panel cod-end are increased if the extension is also made in four panels.

 When a four-panel cod-end is being towed through the water, it takes up a much more open cross sectional shape within the extension and cod-end, with a smooth, regular water flow.
 The captured fish are able to swim comfortably throughout the length of the cod-end and extension, usually not getting forced into the back of the cod-end until the gear is hauled.
 This helps to maintain the catch in prime condition and allows the small fish time to recovery and find possible escape route through the meshes.
 This should also help to improve the survivability of the smaller fish that do escape from the cod-end.